yousefkotp/Topology-API/README.md

 # Topology-API
-A simple API to access, manage and store device topologies in JSON fromatted file.
+A simple API to access, manage and store device topologies in JSON formatted file.
 ## Table of Content

 ## API Functionalities